 In 2010, the farm was once again put on the market and the Board of Directors, with no real funds and only the trust that the Lord would provide, decided to purchase the property.
 Although the ministry didn’t have any funds to put towards this purchase, we sought God and sensed that He was telling us to move forward.
 That same week, Sarah received a random email from a supporter stating that God had placed on his heart a desire to help them buy a place to live – a supporter who had no idea about the earlier decision to buy the farm.
-That email turned into $130,000 check and would be the start of an outpouring of support and donations which followed over the next year.
+That email turned into a partnership that would be the start of an outpouring of support and donations which followed over the next year.

 With the process of the property purchase underway, the Children’s Home was able to move into a much larger home on the property, leaving space for more missionaries to come.
 Soon after this, a group of children were identified and Erin MacLean, another missionary living on the property, became our second house mother to three brothers in need.

 In 2012, after a lengthy sales process, the Pfunanane property was finally purchased – in full with no debt!
 Thanks be to God for moving the hearts of so many people to help us with what seemed like an insurmountable task!
 With the future of Pfunanane finally secured, and the ability to build on the property, our small ministry has grown to what it is today.

 Currently, Pfunanane has over 300 students, 9 full time missionaries, is home to 19 children and has a staff of 16 with plans to expand housing, classrooms and ministries.
 With God’s blessing, we have become a known name in the community as a place where students thrive, economic barriers being torn down and children from all walks of life are shown the tremendous hope of the Gospel of Jesus.